miyyer/dan/README.md

 feel free to email me at miyyer@umd.edu with any comments/problems/questions/suggestions.

 ### dependencies:
-- python 2.7.9, numpy 1.9.2 (might work w/ other versions but not tested)
+- python 2.7.9, numpy 1.9.2 (might work w/ other versions but not tested), nltk

 ### commands to run DAN on Stanford Sentiment Treebank:
 - bash run.sh (downloads word embeddings and dataset, preprocesses PTB trees into DAN format)